-I have Hepatitis C and wondering if could you please suggest any chi movements to help shift ‘old wounds ‘ in the body?
+I have Hepatitis C, and was wondering if could you please suggest any qi movements to help shift "old wounds" in the body?
 I’m about to make new changes in my environment in the fall, so my liver is talking to me.
-It feels a bit heavy at times, because I am doing something that my ‘body’ doesn’t like: changes.
+It feels a bit heavy at times because I am doing something that my body doesn’t like: changes.

-So wonderful that you have your practice as an ally to heal the trauma that you have undergone.
-Any body centered practice is a powerful adjunct to healing that the body mind needs to undergo.
-Obviously be gentle with your self as you go through this change.
+ANSWER: So wonderful that you have your practice as an ally to heal the trauma that you have undergone.
+Any body centered practice is a powerful adjunct to the healing that the bodymind needs to undergo.
+Obviously be gentle with yourself as you go through this change.

-I obviously can not give you medical advice without actually examining you but there are several things I have found helpful for liver conditions over the years that I will share with you.
-Let me start by putting on my clinical cap on:
+I obviously can not give you medical advice without actually examining you, but there are several things I have found helpful for liver conditions over the years that I will share with you.
+Let me start by putting on my clinical cap:

-On a nutritional level, sugar, fried and processed foods as well as alcohol do severely affect the liver so stay clear of those as I am sure you already are.
-Green lightly steamed veggies are excellent in all forms as are small amounts of green fresh vegetable juices.
+On a nutritional level, sugar, fried and processed foods as well as alcohol do severely affect the liver, so stay clear of those, as I am sure you already are.
+Green lightly-steamed vegetables are excellent in all forms, as are small amounts of fresh green vegetable juices.
 Digestive enzymes with meals are good to make sure the digestion is complete and taking pressure off the liver.
-Also, beware of cooking in iron pans: high iron is contra indicated for liver health.
+Also, beware of cooking in iron pans: high iron is contraindicated for liver health.
 A liver cleanse using nutritional/supplemental support is also desirable.
-Many times without such support and using diet alone, much of the toxins are reabsorbed by the body.
+Many times without such support, and using diet alone, much of the toxins are reabsorbed by the body.

-In terms of chi exercises, The Six Healing Sounds meditation is a powerful tool addressing the main internal organs.
+In terms of qi exercises, the Six Healing Sounds meditation is a powerful tool addressing the main internal organs.
 Mantak Chia has some clear material regarding its practice.
-These types of practices are best learned from a practitioner so that one gets clear direction.
+These types of practices are best learned from a practitioner, so that one gets clear direction.
 There are practitioners that have studied his techniques spread across the country.